Hyundai Elantra Insurance Rates

 In fact, you can enter your five-digit ZIP code into our free online tool to view affordable Hyundai Elantra auto insurance rates from multiple companies right now.

-U.S. average insurance rates for a Hyundai Elantra are $1,348 a year including full coverage.
-Comprehensive costs around $256 a year, collision costs $536, and liability costs $398.
-A policy with just liability insurance costs as little as $460 a year, with coverage for high-risk drivers costing around $2,942.
-16-year-old drivers pay the highest rates at $5,118 a year or more.
+The average insurance rates for a Hyundai Elantra are $1,348 a year including full coverage.
+Comprehensive costs on average $256 each year, collision costs $536, and liability coverage costs $398.
+A liability-only policy costs as little as $460 a year, with high-risk insurance costing around $2,942.
+Teen drivers cost the most to insure at $5,118 a year or more.

 Average premium for full coverage: $1,348

-Price estimates include $500 policy deductibles, 30/60 liability coverage, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and Elantra trim levels.
+Includes $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 U.S. states and Elantra models.

-Using a 40-year-old driver as an example, Hyundai Elantra insurance prices go from as low as $460 for just liability coverage to a high of $2,942 for a policy for a high-risk driver.
+For the average driver, Hyundai Elantra insurance rates go from as low as $460 for your basic liability-only policy to a high rate of $2,942 for a high-risk driver policy.

-Your location can make a big difference on the price of insurance.
-Areas with sparse population have a lower frequency of comprehensive and collision claims than congested cities.
+Your location has a large influence on car insurance rates.
+Rural areas are shown to have a lower frequency of comprehensive and collision claims than larger metro areas.

 Use the form below to get customized rates for your location.